 How is Primaquine Supplied

-Primaquine phosphate is supplied as pink, convex, discoid, film-coated tablets of 26.3 mg (= 15 mg base), printed with a "W" and "P97" on one side.
+Primaquine Phosphate Tablets, USP are supplied as orange colored, round, biconvex, film-coated tablets of 26.3 mg (= 15 mg base), debossed with a "059" on one side and plain on the other side.

 Store at 25° C (77° F); excursions permitted to 15° C – 30° C (59° F – 86° F) [see USP Controlled Room Temperature]

 Dispense in tight, light-resistant container as defined in the USP/NF.